peter88213/novelyst_timeline/docs/usage.md

 Open the project's timeline, if existing, with the Timeline application.
 Lock the project.

-## File > New > Create from Timeline
+## File > New > Create from Timeline...

+Open a file dialog to select a timeline.
 If no noveltree project with the timeline's file name exists, create a new one from the timeline.

 ## Custom configuration